barryclark/jekyll-now/_posts/2016-9-25-Google's Huge Push.md

 *(I compiled this data from [Google's monthly reports](https://www.google.com/selfdrivingcar/reports/){:target="_blank"} on their Self Driving Car program.
 You may grab an Excel sheet, as well as the code for these charts from [this GitHub repo](https://github.com/alexcthompson/google_autonomous_stats){:target="_blank"}.)*

 Total miles, the dashed line, conceals the real move.
 While Google's driving miles only went up 83%, their miles in autonomous skyrocketed by 119%.
-To do that, Google has steadily increasing the percentage of miles their cars drive in autonomous mode:
+To do that, Google has slowly increased the percentage of miles their cars drive in autonomous mode:

 <div>
     <a href="https://plot.ly/~alexcthompson/463/" target="_blank" title="Mileage in Autonomous Mode" style="display: block; text-align: center;"><img src="https://plot.ly/~alexcthompson/463.png" alt="Mileage in Autonomous Mode" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="alexcthompson:463"  src="https://plot.ly/embed.js" async></script>
 </div>

 This is way more significant.
-The race to level 4 autonomous cars is not about how many miles you can drive autonomously, it's about what % of situations the cars can safely and effectively drive themselves.
+The race to level 4 autonomous cars is not about how many miles you can drive autonomously, it's about what percentage of situations the cars can safely and effectively drive themselves.
 You could drive 1 million miles in autonomous mode, but if you also drove 9 million in manual mode, you're not doing so hot.
+Each percentage point moved from the manual driving column to the autonomous column likely represents a lot of hard work to deal with different driving situations.

 One last graph, let's look at the # of autonomous miles driven per deployed car, per day: